Bak3rLi/www.linguyen.com/index.md

 ## Non peer-reviewed

-+ **Nguyen, Li** "The moment of truth: Testing the Matrix Language Frame model in English \textendash\ Vietnamese bilingual speech." *The Philological Society Blog*, November 3 2017, [https://blog.philsoc.org.uk/2017/11/03/english-vietnamese-bilingualism/](https://blog.philsoc.org.uk/2017/11/03/english-vietnamese-bilingualism/)
++ **Nguyen, Li** "The moment of truth: Testing the Matrix Language Frame model in English - Vietnamese bilingual speech." *The Philological Society Blog*, November 3 2017, [https://blog.philsoc.org.uk/2017/11/03/english-vietnamese-bilingualism/](https://blog.philsoc.org.uk/2017/11/03/english-vietnamese-bilingualism/)
 + **Nguyen, Li** "Did you do it, have you done it, or will you do it?
 Vietnamese English speakers’ treatment of Tense and Aspect in everyday speech." *Cambridge Language Sciences*, May 2 2017, [http://www.icge.co.uk/languagesciencesblog/?p=1498](http://www.icge.co.uk/languagesciencesblog/?p=1498)
 + **Nguyen, Li** "Singular They is the new black." *Cambridge Language Sciences*, November 16 2016, [http://www.icge.co.uk/languagesciencesblog/?p=1371](http://www.icge.co.uk/languagesciencesblog/?p=1371)